ebezjian/Portfolio/README.md

 * Open terminal such as Visual Studio Code and use command git clone https://github.com/ebezjian/Portfolio.git in the directory you would like to clone this repository.
 * Or, click "Download Zip" and open the file on your machine

+_Deployment Link_
+* To view the deployment please use : https://ebezjian.github.io/Portfolio/

 ## Known Bugs
 _No known bugs at this time_